LEODPEN/dankexingji/README.md

 # 2017-8-5
-17 summer with eggy
+17 summer with eggy.
-remember the unforgettable experience.
+to remember the unforgettable experience.